History of the Roman Empire: Valentinianic–Theodosian dynasty (379–457)

 The division of the empire after the death of Theodosius I, c.
 395, superimposed on modern borders.

-392–394: rebellion of Eugenius
+Rebellion of Eugenius (392–394)

 In 392 Valentinian II died mysteriously in Vienne.
 Arbogast, who may have killed him, arranged for the appointment of Eugenius as emperor.
 However, the eastern emperor Theodosius refused to recognise Eugenius as emperor and invaded the West, defeating and killing Arbogast and Eugenius at the Battle of the Frigidus.
 He thus reunited the entire Roman Empire under his rule, the last emperor who had practical power over the whole empire.
 On his death in February 395, the two halves of the Empire went to his two sons Arcadius and Honorius.